fluxapps/ILIAS-Pegasus/README.md

 Save you configurationfile as server.config.json in branding/common/config.

 Add you Installation id to the config.json file in your brand (eg. branding/brands/vanilla/config.json).

+### Add you mapbox key to environement

+Copy and edit the template of .env.exmaple and add your Mapbox key.
+Add your key and save your environementfile as ".env" in the root directory.

 ### Install Brand
 ```bash